dovecot/documentation/docs/core/plugins/fs_compress.md

 `fs-compress` plugin is used to wrap other data streams in a compression layer.

-It can be used by any of the settings using the [[link,fs,FS backends]].
+It can be used by any of the settings using the [[link,fs,FS drivers]].

-The exact location where to set it in the FS backend hierarchy depends on what other FS backends are being used.
+The exact location where to set it in the FS driver hierarchy depends on what other FS drivers are being used.

 The important rules are: